luhao007/WoW-Classic-Addons/AddOns/GTFO/ReadMe.txt

 * Updated ToC for WoW Classic 1.13.7
 * Added support and updated ToC for WoW TBC 2.5.1
 * Added SL spells for Sanctum of Domination

+4.63.1
+* Updated for patch 9.1
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination
+* Added SL spells for Tazavesh, the Veiled Market

+4.63.2
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination

+4.63.3
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination

+4.63.4
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination
+* Added Burning Crusade spells for Hellfire Ramparts
+* Added Burning Crusade spells for Arcatraz

+4.63.5
+* Added SL spells for Tazavesh, the Veiled Market

+4.63.6
+* Fixed SL spells for Tazavesh, the Veiled Market
+* Added SL spells for Tazavesh, the Veiled Market

+4.63.7
+* Added Shadowlands spells (world)
+* Added SL spells for Torghast
+* Added SL spells for Sanctum of Domination

+4.64
+* Don't alert when the player is mind-controlled
+* Fixed SL spells for Sanctum of Domination
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination
+* Added SL spells for Torghast

+4.64.1
+* Updated ToCs for all versions
+* Added SL spells for Sanctum of Domination

+4.64.2
+* Added Generic spells

+4.64.3
+* Added Shadowlands spells (world)
+* Added SL spells for Mists of Tirna Scithe
+* Added SL spells for Theater of Pain
+* Added SL spells for Torghast
+* Added SL spells for Sanctum of Domination
+* Added BC spells for Magtheridon's Lair
+* Added BC spells for The Eye
+* Added BC spells for Serpentshrine Cavern

+4.65
+* Updated for patch 9.1.5
+* Fixed BC spells for Magtheridon's Lair
+* Added BC spells for The Eye
+* Added BC spells for Serpentshrine Cavern
+* Added BC spells for Sunwell Plateau
+* Added Vanilla spells for Maraudon

+4.65.1
+* Updated ToCs using the new naming system
+* Added BC spells for Sunwell Plateau

+4.65.2
+* Fixed BC spells for Serpentshrine Cavern